devopness/devopness/docs/servers/ssh-into-server.md

 ---
-title: Test SSH connection
+title: Connect to your servers using SSH
-intro: Sometimes you may need to verify your ssh access to your servers.
-Testing your access is important to ensure the creation and adition of your keys were setup correctly.
+intro: Sometimes you and your team members need to connect to your servers to run commands from the terminal.
+Connect via SSH to ensure your servers only executes commands by authorized SSH keys.
 links:
     overview:
     quickstart: